-While every husky is slightly different, most will start feeling uncomfortable at 25C-30C (77-86F).
+While every husky is slightly different, most will feel uncomfortable at 25C and over (77F).
 If the temperature rises above 32C (90F) then dehydration and heatstroke can set in easily and quickly.

 And as you are likely aware, Texas can easily get hotter than 90F.
 Once the temperature starts to get near to 25C (77F) then extra measures should be in place ready to keep your husky cool.
 Check them out below.

 Keeping Your Husky Cool In Texas Summers

 There are numerous ways to keep your husky at a cool and comfortable temperature.
 I’ll run through them briefly below, but if you want a full explanation of each one then check out our main article on huskies in hot weather here.

 Best ways to keep your husky cool in Texas

 - Exercise early or late in the day (early is preferable).
 Regardless of the weather, it remains crucial huskies receive their exercise, but we must choose the time wisely.
 Early morning is best but opt for sunset or later otherwise.

 - Keep your husky in the shade.
 Shade is key and will go a long way in avoiding dehydration and heatstroke.
 Although huskies like to sunbathe, it’s crucial to keep them out of the sun (especially at midday).

 - Multiple water bowls.
 Unfortunately, huskies often don’t drink as much as they should, and it’s crucial to avoid dehydration and assist with body temperature regulation.
 Get multiple water bowls and dot them around the house so your husky is more likely to take a sip if he’s near one.
 Frequently replace the water.

 - Cooling beds.
 Huskies love these!
 And they work wonders to help keep them cool.
 They raise your husky up from the floor and allow for the breeze to access their underbelly, letting them expel heat more efficiently.